yl2342/ytsp25/README.md

 ---

+## Team

+### Project Authors
+- Yuntian Liu, PhD student in Biomedical informatics and data science department at Yale University
+-
+-
+-

+---

 ## License

 This project is licensed under the MIT License

 ---

-© 2024 Yale University CPSC 519 Project Team No. 24
+© 2024 Yale University CPSC 519 Project Team No. 24.
+All rights reserved.